-Efficient Supply Chain involves a well-functioning supply chain that ensures timely delivery of medications to healthcare facilities.
+A well-functioning and efficient supply chain ensures timely delivery of medications to healthcare facilities.
 Ensuring uninterrupted availability of essential TB medications through supply chain management and collaboration is characterised by consistent access to medications, reduced interruptions in treatment, efficient supply chain performance, improved patient outcomes, cost-effectiveness, and sustainability of the intervention.

-A number of these supply chain strategies have been put into practice in various countries for TB commodity management, and their results have demonstrated the impact on improving access to TB medications and reducing stock outs.
-For example, implementing a centralised distribution system in some countries resulted in a significant decrease in stock outs of TB drugs at health facilities.
-Additionally, the use of real-time data monitoring and forecasting tools has helped identify potential supply chain bottlenecks and optimise inventory management, leading to more efficient delivery of TB commodities to those in need.
+A number of these supply chain strategies have been put into practice in various countries for TB commodity management, and their results have demonstrated the impact on improving access to TB medications and reducing stock-outs.
+For example, implementing a centralised distribution system in some countries resulted in a significant decrease in stock-outs of TB drugs at health facilities.
+Additionally, the use of realtime data monitoring and forecasting tools has helped identify potential supply chain bottlenecks and optimise inventory management, leading to more efficient delivery of TB commodities to those in need.

-Recommendations:
+Recommendations

-- Collaborate across ministries and stakeholders (including manufacturers) to create an integrated supply chain management system that encompasses forecasting, procurement, distribution, and monitoring. - Develop and implement an integrated supply chain management approach that combines TB drugs and diagnostic tools. - Allocate resources to implement modern information systems for real-time reporting, forecasting, and quantification, tracking and managing TB commodities, ensuring timely access and reducing stock outs of TB commodities - Prioritise healthcare worker training and capacity building to improve reporting, recording, and quantification skills. - Implement routine monitoring and evaluation mechanisms to assess the effectiveness of supply chain management efforts and make necessary adjustments.
+- Collaborate across ministries and stakeholders (including manufacturers) to create an integrated supply chain management system that encompasses forecasting, procurement, distribution, and monitoring. - Develop and implement an integrated supply chain management approach that takes into account both diagnosis and treatment for TB. - Allocate resources to implement modern information systems for real-time reporting, forecasting and quantification, tracking and management of TB commodities, ensuring timely access and reducing stock-outs of TB commodities. - Prioritise healthcare worker training and capacity building to improve reporting, recording, and quantification skills. - Implement routine monitoring and evaluation mechanisms to assess the effectiveness of supply chain management efforts and make necessary adjustments.